 But now, new research offers some new clues.
 "We now think that exercise's main effects are to elevate HDL cholesterol, which is important because this type of cholesterol acts as a sort of 'clean up' crew to remove LDL from your blood vessel walls and send it over to your liver, which gets rid of it," Dr. Steinbaum says.

-And like most other healthy habits in life, the more you can do, the better off you'll be: The review also found that each additional 10-minute increase in exercise was associated with an additional 1.4-point increase in HDL levels.
+And cholesterol statistics show that, like most other healthy habits in life, the more you can do, the better off you'll be: The review also found that each additional 10-minute increase in exercise was associated with an additional 1.4-point increase in HDL levels.

 Do Cardio and HIIT